iushv/repochat/README.md

 ## Author

-Created as a portfolio project demonstrating RAG + Agentic AI capabilities.
+Created as a portfolio project demonstrating RAG + Agentic AI capabilities with both local and cloud deployment options.